Pandocomatic

 Part I. Introduction

-Pandocomatic is a tool to automate the use of pandoc.
+Pandocomatic automates the use of pandoc.
 With pandocomatic you can express common patterns of using pandoc for generating your documents.
-Applied to a directory, pandocomatic can act as a static site generator.
+Applied to a directory, pandocomatic acts as a static site generator.
 For example, this manual is generated with pandocomatic!

 Pandocomatic is free software; pandocomatic is released under the GPLv3.
 You will find the source code of pandocomatic in its repository on Github.